Places that Help: Federal

 San Francisco, CA 94116-0254

 Develops research and educational programs to document the experiences of people in prostitution.
 The purpose of PRE is to organize against the institution of prostitution and advocate for alternatives to prostitution - including emotional and physical healthcare for women in prostitution.
 The project's goal is to empower this constituency by documenting their perspectives through research, public education, and arts projects.
+PRE develops innovative approaches to educating the public about the issue of prostitution - including how prostitution is an issue of women's rights, how prostitution is about racism, and the ways in which prostitution is also about poverty and basic human rights.

 FOR OHIO RESIDENTS ONLY: Helps women escaping prostitution and sexual exploitation.
 Their referral agencies provide a variety of services to program participants including maternal and pediatric health care, mental health services, child and youth development programs, education, and job training.
 Rahab’s HideAway also collaborates with a part-time housing advocate whose primary responsibility is to assist residents in their permanent housing search.
 Individual meetings are provided to ensure that residents are working constructively towards their goals.